This post may contain affiliate links which won’t change your price but will share some commission.

 Roughly one month later.
 Beans are starting to go up the trellis.
 The top cross support was added shortly after this photo was taken.

 I plant the beans on each side of the trellis, so it is loaded quite heavily as the season goes on.
-To help support the bean plants, I tie a wooden cross support to the top of the fence posts, and tether the trellis netting to it at regular intervals.
+To help support the bean plants, I tie a wooden cross support to the top of the fence posts.
 I use 2″x2″ or 1″x2″ pieces around 6 feet long.
-The beans should shoot right up the trellis without much fuss, although once in a while you may need to point them in the right direction.
+We tether the trellis netting to it at regular intervals.

 Mature pole beans on trellis